TheGoldenChicken/group16-mlops-project/reports/README.md

 > Answer length: 100-200 words.
 >
 > Example:
-> *For our project we developed several images: one for training, inference and deployment.
+> *For our project we developed several images: one for training, inference, and deployment.
 For example to run the*
 > *training docker image: `docker run trainer:latest lr=1e-3 batch_size=64`.
 Link to docker file: <weblink>*
 >
 > Answer:

 --- We created two docker images, one for training, one for prediction.
-The plan was also to develop a third one which would have a bit more functionality for deployment purposes, but we didn't get around to this. \\
+The plan was also to develop a third one which would have a bit more functionality for deployment purposes, but we didn't get around to doing this.

-To run out training docker image, use ''

-To run the prediction docker image, use ' bla bla bla' ---
+The docker images are stored [here](https://drive.google.com/drive/folders/1lpl8GpONTABwg6kVagsefrxptPBhBs7r?usp=drive_link)

+To run out training docker image, download the trainer_latest.tar file, then use the command **docker image load trainer_latest.tar**.
+This will restore the image and the tags associated.
+It is then possible to run the docker image using the command **docker run trainer**, which will result in a docker container.

+To run out training docker image, download the predict_latest.tar file, then use the command **docker image load predict_latest.tar**.
+This will restore the image and the tags associated.
+It is then possible to run the docker image using the command **docker run predict**, which will result in a docker container.

 ### Question 16